Combined Nomenclature (CN) Codes Explained | EU Goods Classification

 • How are borderline products classified?

-Borderline cases are resolved using the General Rules for the Interpretation (GRI), together with section/chapter notes and explanatory guidance.
+Borderline cases are resolved using the General Rules for the Interpretation together with the relevant section notes, chapter notes, and explanatory guidance.

-• What is BTI and when should I use it?
+• What is BTI and when should it be used?